karlsb/ChatApp/README.md

 #### OnlineList

 Not yet implemented

-Just contains some basic html to cover up an area of the browser

 ### Hooks and server communication
 I use socket.io client socket to communicate with my API.